 In 6th grade, I received a magazine from a friend, the official “Freddy vs. Jason” movie magazine; thus becoming one of the cornerstone moments that kickstarted my infatuation with horror.
 The magazine really grew my expectations of the franchises as the set photos gave some wonderful shots of the costumes and makeup used for both Freddy and Jason.
 Advertised as “The Movie You’ve Been Dying For”, my expectations grew even more.
 Once the movie made its way to premium cable networks I finally was able to watch one from beginning to end (review for “Freddy vs. Jason” coming this October).
 I gradually began watching other films once my family got Netflix.
 Since we had three DVDs at a time get delivered to our house I would add a few of these films to the top of the queue; surpassing whatever films my mom had at the top of the list.
 From there my taste for horror grew.

-Starting next Friday we begin things with 1980’s “Friday the 13th”, following with 1984’s “A Nightmare on Elm Street”the week after.
+Starting next Friday we begin things with 1980’s “Friday the 13th”.
 Jumping between franchises seems like the most fun route as they lead into the showdown of “Freddy vs Jason”.
 Some spoilers may be thrown into the reviews, so make sure to watch the films if you haven’t already.
 Towards the end, I’ll also compile a list of best moments in each franchise as well as an overall ranking.
 Until then, avoid campgrounds and stay awake!

 Do you have a favorite film in either series?
 Who are you afraid of more and who is your favorite?
 Put your answers in the comments below!